cogu/autosar/doc/index.rst

 Getting Started
 ---------------

 First Read the :doc:`start` guide.
-After that you should read some of the :doc:`tutorial/index`.
+After that you should read some of the :doc:`tutorial`.

 Current Limitations
 -------------------